 The Comeback Kid

 In 2020 we released the Ski Aviators.
-After having dominating ski culture for close to two decades, the style had long since been forgotten, and we made it our mission to bring it back to its former glory.
+After having dominated ski culture for close to two decades, the style had long since been forgotten, and we made it our mission to bring it back to its former glory.
 Our design is heavily inspired by the styles of the past, but with a more modern fit.
-Of course the biggest advancements has happened in the world of optics.
-Many of the sunglasses during the past era did not even have sufficient UV protection to meet today's standards, let alone great optical clarity.
-We've equipped the sunglasses with our proprietory V52® optics made from nylon polyamide, a lens material that far surpasses industry-standard polycarbonate or Trivex lenses.
+Of course the biggest advancements have happened in the world of optics.
+Many of the sunglasses during the past era did not have sufficient UV protection to meet today's standards, let alone great optical clarity.
+We have equipped the sunglasses with our proprietary V52® optics made from nylon polyamide, a lens material that far surpasses industry-standard polycarbonate or Trivex lenses.
 Naturally the lenses are all fully mirror-coated.
-To date the range includes white, black, green, and dark tortoise, while the classic tricolored frames exists in both blue and purple.
+To date the range includes white, black, green, and dark tortoise, while the classic tricolored frames come in both blue and purple.

 From Ski to Surf

 For the dedicated collectors of Ski Aviators in different colors, summertime would be difficult if it wasn't for the Surf Aviators!
 Flashy mirrors might belong more on the mountain, and for everyone who wants to rock their aviators year-round we launched a polarized version for all-around use.
 Polarizaton was never a feature of ski sunglasses as the polarized filter cuts glare, making it difficult to spot icy patches on snow.
 The advantage of polarization is instead most pronounced when on or near water, where the polarized filter cuts the reflection from the water, allowing greater vision.
 Our Surf Aviators are unique in adopting the iconic style of 70s ski sunglasses, but with polarized modern sports optics.

 From 70s to 80s